davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ## Getting started monitoring PHP

-Using the Datadog PHP library, you can measure the performance of your application, for example by timing function calls and counting page loads.
-You can measure the performance indicators most valuable to you, depending on your application, by strategically adding a small amount of code to your PHP files.
+Using the Datadog PHP library, you can measure application performance indicators&mdash;such as page loads and function speed&mdash;by strategically adding a small amount of code to your PHP files.

 ### Configure the Agent